 Townhouses are generally multistory where units are not stacked upon one another.
-There are exceptions, but generally you won’t have to worry about heavy footsteps above you.
+There are exceptions, but generally, you won’t have to worry about heavy footsteps above you.
 You will be sharing at least one common wall with another unit.
-Usually there is a stone wall called a “fire wall” between units that should insulate you from most noises.
+Usually, there is a stone wall called a “firewall” between units that should insulate you from most noises.

-It is absolutely critical that you read every last work of the HOA guidelines and restrictive covenants.
+It is absolutely critical that you read every last word of the HOA guidelines and restrictive covenants.
 You must thoroughly understand what you can and cannot do as a homeowner.
-HOA’s have a lot of authority and can impose monetary penalties for noncompliance.
+HOAs have a lot of authority and can impose monetary penalties for noncompliance.
 They also have the right to foreclose in the event of default on dues.
 Be thorough when getting all the relevant docs from your realtor.
 Most can be found online or downloaded as a PDF.

 Don’t expect your townhouse to appreciate at the same rate as surrounding detached houses.
 If you think your job may transfer you within the near future, it may be better to wait before committing to a mortgage or asset that does not appreciate as quickly.

 10 responses to “What are The Advantages of Buying a Townhouse?”

 Thanks for the information on how buying a townhouse can be beneficial to you, I’ve never thought about some of these advantages.
 In my opinion, the biggest benefit is that you don’t have to worry about doing yard work, the HOA takes care of things like that.
 My brother just graduated college and he is looking to buy his first home, I will be sure to share these benefits with him.